braintripping/cljs-live/README.md

 Specifically, when you call `eval` and `eval-str` you get back a map which includes:

-  :value or :error - depending on the result of evaluation :error-location  - the 0-indexed position of the error, if present :compiled-js     - the javascript source emitted by the compiler :source          - the source code string that was evaluated :source-map      - the base64-encoded source-map string
+  :value or :error - depending on the result of evaluation :error-position  - the 0-indexed position of the error, if present :compiled-js     - the javascript source emitted by the compiler :source          - the source code string that was evaluated :source-map      - the base64-encoded source-map string